Glossary

 Subhasis Sahoo (Founding Member - Marketing)

-For companies, bad debt is a crucial factor that impacts the Accounts Receivable (AR) process.
-When a customer defaults on a payment, the outstanding amount becomes a liability and must be accounted for as bad debt.
+For companies, it is a crucial factor that impacts the Accounts Receivable (AR) process.
+When a customer defaults on a payment, the outstanding amount becomes a liability and must be accounted for.
 This situation is usually recognized through an adjustment to the allowance for doubtful accounts, which ensures accurate financial reporting.

 Table of Content :